 The classic Golden Circle route can be easily explored in a day from Reykjavik.
 But if you are hiring a campervan then you can take a little more time over it and camp.
 The Golden Circle consists of a trio of natural wonders all three of which will yield great photo opportunities.
 These three sights are the Þingvellir National Park, the mighty Gullfoss Waterfall, and the Geysir Geothermal Area.

 This trip can also be tied in with a visit to Iceland's Blue Lagoon hot spring.
 You can head out of Reykjavik to the southwest and then loop around to the Golden Circle.
 The billowing steam of the hot springs and the stark black volcanic rock will have you snapping away between soaks.

-If you are spending the night in one of the campsites on route we recommend the one at Þingvellir.
+If you are spending the night at one of the campsites en route we recommend the one at Þingvellir.
 The national park is open 24 hours so you’ll be able to take a midnight walk into this ancient landscape.
 Remember that extended Golden Hour we mentioned?
-Well this is the place to take advantage of it if you visit in summer.
+Well, this is the place to take advantage of it if you visit in summer.
 In winter this is also a good spot to catch the Northern Lights on clear nights.

 The South Coast